Sea of Serenity.Net

 I met your gaze and knew with full knowledge…

-Those eyes should be… What is this?
+Those eyes should be… What’s going on?

-Maybe, by some chance… (Maybe, by some chance…)
+Maybe, by some chance…(Maybe, by some chance…)

 You have multiple personalities